-Episode III: Revenge of the React Vulnerabilities
+Episode III: Revenge of the React vulnerabilities

 The fight against React2Shell is not over.